amckewan/mcforth/docs/internals.md

 The next stack entry is S[0], then S[1], etc.
 The bottom of the stack (or maybe top since it groes down) is S0.

-The first X cells of memory are used for variables at fixed offsets that are shared between Forth and C.
+The first few cells of memory are used for variables at fixed offsets that are shared between Forth and C.
 Some of these are also known by the target compiler so must only be changed with caution.